apache/spark/docs/running-on-yarn.md

   <td>1 in YARN mode, all the available cores on the worker in standalone mode.</td>
   <td>
     The number of cores to use on each executor.
 For YARN and standalone mode only.

-    In standalone mode, setting this parameter allows an application to run multiple executors on the same worker, provided that there are enough cores on that worker.
-Otherwise, only one executor per application will run on each worker.
   </td>
 </tr>
 <tr>